Unlock PRO – Level Up Your Insights!

 Kick has only been around for two and a half years, but in that short time, it’s already carved out a solid place in the livestreaming industry.
 The platform continues to grow almost every month, both in terms of active streamers and viewer engagement, and it's steadily becoming a serious competitor to Twitch.
 While Kick is home to some of the internet’s biggest influencers (like xQc, Amouranth, and Adin Ross), what’s interesting is that the platform’s record-breaking moments aren’t tied to any of them.
 Streams Charts has compiled all of Kick’s key milestones and standout record holders in one place.

 Kick has seen several major spikes in viewership over the years, most of which were driven by high-profile sports broadcasts.
-The platform’s current all-time peak was set in late October of last year, and the key event behind it is something we’ll dive into below.
+The platform’s current all-time peak was set in early August 2025, and the key event behind it is something we’ll dive into below.

 Kick’s peak moment in terms of streamer activity came in early July of the year before last.
 Summer 2023 was the period when the platform was especially present in the media and was generating headlines one after another.
 That’s when Félix "xQc" Lengyel and Kaitlyn "Amouranth" Siragusa joined the platform, as well as the likes of Tyler "Ninja" Blevins, who began to explore multistreaming options.